amyryanmanny/rollup-n-up-n-up/CONTRIBUTING.md

 ## Eslint

 Eslint rules are marked as errors, but there's no need to fix them manually as you code.
 If you use VSCode, just press `Shift-Option-F` (Mac) or `Shift-Alt-F` to automatically format the current file.

+## Running Actions Locally

+Install the `SanjulaGanepola.github-local-actions` VSCode Extension from the recommendations.
+It will help you install the `nektos/act` Local Action Runner, and Docker if necessary.
+Open the sidebar tab, and supply the missing secrets and variables.

+Make sure to always build your code before running, since it runs the action directly from the `/dist` folder (as specified in the local `action.yml`).